 2021 Chevrolet Equinox vs GMC Terrain

-The cargo space in the 2021 Chevrolet Equinox and the 2021 GMC Terrain is exactly as you would expect it to be.
-Both boast average stowage space, yet the Terrain is a bit more innovation in the way it achieves more space.
+The cargo space in the Equinox and the Terrain is exactly as you would expect it to be.
+Both boast average stowage space, yet the Terrain is a bit more innovative in the way it achieves more space.
 The Chevrolet Equinox can fit up to eight carry-on suitcases in the rear with the seats folded up, and this space undoubtedly expands upon folding.
 Offering a 60/40 rear seat split, the Terrain also boasts a fold-flat front seat which allows owners to pack 24 carry-on suitcases within its cabin in its best configuration.
-The versatility of the 2021 GMC Terrain helps it excel slightly over the more conventional 2021 Chevrolet Equinox.
+The versatility of the Terrain helps it excel slightly over the more conventional Chevrolet Equinox.